-Krishna Avanti Primary School (Harrow) understands that using online services is an important aspect of raising educational standards, promoting pupil achievement and enhancing teaching and learning.
+All schools within the Trust understand that using online services is an important aspect of raising educational standards, promoting pupil achievement, and enhancing teaching and learning.

 The use of online services is embedded throughout the school; therefore, there are a number of controls in place to ensure the safety of pupils and staff.